haoyus/Carnd_Term1_Proj4_Advanced_Lane_Finding/Writeup_report.md

     return warped
 ```

-Apply this function on the test image `straight_lines2.jpg` and get the following result:
+Apply this function on the test image `test4.jpg` and get the following result:

 ![alt text][image4]

 #### 2. Perform color transforms and gradients threshold methods to create a thresholded binary image.

-I used a combination of S channel of HLS and X-gradient thresholds to generate a binary image (cells 10 through 16 in `Pipeline.ipynb`).
-Here's an example of my output for this step.
-This is generated using `test_images/test2.jpg`
+Previously, I used a combination of S channel of HLS and X-gradient thresholds to generate a binary image (cells 10 through 16 in `Pipeline.ipynb`). **For this re-submission, I'm using the combination of L channel of HLS and B channel of LAB thresholds instead.
+This gives me a better result.**  Here's an example of my output for this step.
+This is generated using `test_images/test4.jpg`

 ![alt text][image3]